kyma-project/lifecycle-manager/docs/developer/watcher-local-test.md

 # Test watcher locally in two-cluster-setup using K3D

+The following steps provide you with a quick tour of how setup  the kyma-lifecycle-manager (short `KLM`) including the `Watcher` and a remote cluster.

+There are two ways shown: One with a very simple  KLM setup incl. watcher with security features turned off and another one for the KLM incl. watcher with security features (SAN-pinning and mTLS Communication) turned on.

+Depends on which guide you want to follow, skip the corresponding steps incl. the following tags:
+- *[SIMPLE]*
+- *[SECURE]*

 ### Create KCP and SKR clusters
 1. Run the following command to create a local control-plane (KCP) cluster:
 ```shell